DahlmannIT/personalUSP/documentation/readme.md

 ![Architektur 17.10.2019](/img/Architektur_17102019.svg)

   The infrastructure consists of the distributed streaming-platform `Apache Kafka` to build a real time data pipeline for multiple data sources to use.
+Take note that, as a message streaming service, Apache Kafka needs to run `Apache ZooKeeper` for robust synchronization of naming and configuration data as well as keeping track of the Kafka nodes, topics, partitions etc.
   The data will automatically be cleaned and persisted in a `PostgreSQL` ORDBMS.
 To stream-process the data, connect `Apache Flink`to the right Kafka-Consumer and deploy your job.
 Analyzed data and results can also be persisted in PostgreSQL.
   For a more visual view of your database, please refer to `Apache Zeppelin`.